tayganr/purviewlab/modules/module10.md

 <div align="right"><a href="#module-10---rest-api">↥ back to top</a></div>

+## :mortar_board: Knowledge Check

+1. The Azure Purview API is largely based on which open source project?

+    A ) Apache Maven
+    B ) Apache Spark
+    C ) Apache Atlas

+2. The Azure Purview API only works with Python.

+    A ) True
+    B ) False

+3. The Azure Purview API can be used to create custom lineage between data processes and data assets.

+    A ) True
+    B ) False

+<div align="right"><a href="#module-10---rest-api">↥ back to top</a></div>

 ## :tada: Summary

 In this module, you learned how to get started with the Azure Purview REST API.
 To learn more about the Azure Purview REST API, check out the [Swagger documentation](https://github.com/Azure/Purview-Samples/raw/master/rest-api/PurviewCatalogAPISwagger.zip).